LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Experiments

 \subsection{Compared Methods}

-Again, since the simultaneous in-plane denoising and through-plane deblurring task has rarely been studied before, there are few methods that can be directly applied to this task.
-To verify the effectiveness and efﬁciency of the proposed \modelname for the studied task, we choose state-of-the-art methods in the fields of image denoising, video recognition, and debluring/super-resolution, including RED-CNN~\cite{chen2017low2}, EDCNN~\cite{liang2020edcnn}, IDD-net~\cite{liu2022low}, TAM~\cite{liu2021tam}, TAda~\cite{huang2021tada}, and BasicVSR++~\cite{chan2022basicvsr++}.
-We make as few changes as necessary to the compared methods for our task, which are detailed as follows. \begin{itemize} \item An extended 3D Unet~\cite{cciccek20163d} is chosen as our baseline for the studied task.
-However, we remain the longitudinal depth unchanged and add an up-sampling module at the end to increase the longitudinal resolution.
+Since the simultaneous in-plane denoising and through-plane deblurring task has rarely been studied before, few methods can be directly applied to this task.
+To verify the effectiveness and efficiency of the proposed \modelname for the studied task, we choose state-of-the-art methods in the fields of image denoising, video recognition, and deblurring/super-resolution, including RED-CNN~\cite{chen2017low2}, EDCNN~\cite{liang2020edcnn}, IDD-net~\cite{liu2022low}, TAM~\cite{liu2021tam}, TAda~\cite{huang2021tada}, and BasicVSR++~\cite{chan2022basicvsr++}.
+We make as few changes as necessary to the compared methods for our task, which are detailed as follows. \begin{itemize} \item[1)] \paragraph{Baseline.} An extended 3D Unet~\cite{cciccek20163d} is chosen as our baseline for the studied task.
+However, we keep the longitudinal depth unchanged and add an up-sampling module at the end to increase the longitudinal resolution.

-\item The in-plane denoising subtask is similar to previous transverse CT denoising tasks.
-For that reason, we select some representative methods of CT denoising in the past few years, including RED-CNN~\cite{chen2017low2}, EDCNN~\cite{liang2020edcnn}, and IDD-net~\cite{liu2022low}.
-We extend these 2D models to 3D by replacing all 2D convolutions with 3D convolutions, and we add an up-sampling module in the longitudinal direction before output.
-After extension, we name them as RED-CNN3D, EDCNN3D, and IDD-net3D, respectively.
-Besides, we also tried to extend WGAN-VGG~\cite{yang2018low}, DU-GAN~\cite{huang2021gan} and CTformer\cite{wang2022ctformer} but failed due to out of memory on V100 GPU of 32GB.
+\item[2)] \paragraph{Image denoising.} The in-plane denoising sub-task is similar to previous transverse CT denoising tasks.
+For that reason, we select some representative methods of CT denoising in the past few years, including RED-CNN~\cite{chen2017low2}, EDCNN~\cite{liang2020edcnn}, IDD-net~\cite{liu2022low}.
+We extend 2D models to 3D by replacing all 2D convolutions with 3D convolutions, and we add an up-sampling module in the longitudinal direction before output.
+After extension, we name them RED-CNN3D, EDCNN3D, and IDD-net3D, respectively.
+Besides, we also try to extend SACNN~\cite{li2020sacnn}, WGAN-VGG~\cite{yang2018low}, DU-GAN~\cite{huang2021gan} and CTformer\cite{wang2022ctformer} but fail due to out of memory on V100 GPU of 32GB.